fgeorges/star-wars-dataset/README.md

 # Star Wars Dataset

-Sample dataset for test purposes
+Sample dataset for test purposes.

+Simply use the files in the directories `json` or `xml`, depending on your needs.

-Its gets data from [SWAPI](http://swapi.co/), the Star Wars API, to get the initial dataset (using `scrapper.js`).
+If you want to tweek the way data is collected, it is taken from the awesome [SWAPI](http://swapi.co/), the Star Wars API, to get the initial dataset (using `scrapper.js`).
 It then enriches it a bit with description texts from Wikipedia (using `enrich.js`).
 It also splits it up in individual files, both JSON and XML (using `entities.js`).

-    > npm install
+    $ npm install
-    > src/scrapper.js > data/swapi.json
+    $ ./src/scrapper.js > data/swapi.json
-    > src/enrich.js   > data/enriched.json
+    $ ./src/enrich.js   > data/enriched.json
-    > src/entities.js
+    $ ./src/entities.js